Step-by-Step GHG Protocol Scope 3 Geospatial Calculation

 return joined

-Carbon accounting pipelines must produce reproducible results.
-Every emission calculation must be paired with an immutable audit trail that captures input state, transformation logic, and output hash.
-Parquet with embedded metadata columns satisfies both computational efficiency and regulatory traceability.
+A reportable figure is one that is both reproducible and traceable.
+Every emission calculation is therefore paired with an immutable audit record capturing input state, transformation logic, and an output hash.
+Partitioned Parquet with embedded metadata columns satisfies both computational efficiency and regulatory traceability.

 import hashlib